Great American Beer Festival, Denver Colorado

 Bock Fest, New Ulm, MN

 February 28th, 1987 marked the first Bock Fest held at Schell’s.
 120 family and friends of the brewery made their way onto the brewery grounds, finding refuge in the warmth of the old tap room.
 Inside the bottlehouse, a small stage located next to the drop packer hosted Smiley Wilcheck and his mother as they serenaded the crowd with polka music.
 Festers were welcome to cook their own brat at the grill and a roaster filled with sauerkraut provided the small group of people nourishment as they drank Bock beer to celebrate the end of winter.
 A hefty 7- ½ barrels were consumed at the first Bock Fest.
 Schell’s brewery has since grown larger and so has the festival.
 Swarms of adoring fans of the brewery make the annual pilgrimage to Schell’s to brave the winter weather.
 The festival has since moved outdoors as the sizeable crowd now reaches 6,000 people.
 But while the size of the crowd has changed, some things have not.
+This is definitely the coldest of the top 10 beer festivals.

 Great Taste of the Midwest, Madison, Wis.